Our Sustainable Future - CSU, Chico

 - Posters may be no larger than 48 x 36 inches.
 Easels, boards and push pins will be provided.

-- Posters will be displayed in the Bell Memorial Union (BMU) Auditorium or “Community Center” throughout the conference.
-This space will include vendors, food, workshops, and spaces for conference attendees to chat and network.
+- Posters will be displayed in the Bell Memorial Union (BMU) Auditorium throughout the conference.
+This space will include food, keynote speaker presentations, and spaces for conference attendees to socialize and network.